hwayne/learntla-v2/docs/core/advanced/procedures.rst

 *Note: this is both fairly complicated and fairly niche, so feel free to skip this and come back to it later.*

 If you want two separate processes to share some spec, you can extract the common bit into a macro.
 But what if you want to extract something more complicated, with labels?
 For this, instead of macros we use **procedures**.
 They're like macros, except they can contain labels, and they're a little more complicated to write and use.

 To use procedures, you must extend ``Sequences``.
-This is because the translator needs to store a call stack for control flow, which is does in a tuple.
+This is because the translator needs to store a call stack for control flow, which it does in a tuple.

 ::